kmels/kmels.net/about.markdown

 Hi!
 My name is Carlos, 22 years old.
 I studied 3+ years of Computer Science in Guatemala and I'm now in the process of enrolling again at the University in Germany.

-I am most passionate about Functional Programming and Computational Linguistics, I support free and open source software and I am also nonsectarian.
+I am most passionate about Functional Programming and Computational Linguistics, I support free and open source, I am also nonsectarian.

 <!---
 Here's my [Resume (en)](/files/CV_en.pdf)